If you have to go to auction to get the home of your dreams, do so strategically and unemotionally. This is what you need to know.

 Stay calm.
-Stick to your plan and your budget, and try not to let excitement get the better of you.
+Stick to your plan and your budget, and don’t let excitement get the better of you.
 There’s no cooling-off period with auctions, which means the winning bidder is obligated to follow through with the purchase – there’s no backing out afterwards.

 So, here are some hints to help you bid like a pro:

-- arrive on time, but not too early.
-Waiting around for the show to begin can increase nerves, but arriving around five minutes beforehand will ensure you’re not rushed at the last minute
+- Arrive on time, but not too early.
+Waiting around for the show to begin can increase nerves.
+Try to arrive several minutes beforehand so you have just enough time to settle in

-- don’t feel pressure to bid early – even if it seems like no one is interested at first, there will be a number of people who are simply holding back
+- Don’t feel pressure to bid early – even if it seems like no one is interested at first, there could be a number of people who are simply holding back

 - Remember, the auctioneer is going to seek as high a price as possible.
 With this in mind, don’t let them, or other buyers, push you out of your comfort zone.
 Also, set your price limit at an odd value.
 A figure like $807,750 will give you a bit more leeway than $805,000 and could mean the difference between a win and a loss

 - Be seen and heard – position yourself somewhere prominent and say the full amount in a clear, loud voice when making a bid.
 While this is partly psychological, reinforcing the amount in this way will help to establish your confidence and show you mean business